AbhinandSatish/Nuclear-Instrumentation-and-Measurement-Project-1/README.md

 This project involves determining the required shielding thickness for a mixed photon irradiation source to ensure accurate detector readings.
 The calculations are performed using Python to model attenuation for two different shielding materials: Lead (Pb) and Aluminum (Al).

 The goal is to determine the thickness required to reduce the total photon count to **1 x 10^6 ± 1 x 10^5 counts per second** at different detector distances.
+The full report can be seen in the document [NIM Project 1 Report.pdf](./NIM%20Project%201%20Report.pdf).
+The code can be found in the Jupyter Notebook file [project1.ipynb](./project1.ipynb).

 ## Assumptions
 1. The radioisotope is a **point source**.